 Seniors may need a little help getting started on sharing their stories and reliving good memories.
 Here are some ways to help!

-Does your senior remember a movie that made an impact on them in their youth?
+- Reference their favorite movies: Does your loved one have a favorite movie?
 Find out their favorite childhood film or the first movie they saw in a theater.
 Watch it with them as they reminisce about their experience.

-Ask your seniors what they remember the most about the holidays of the past.
+- 3. Relive holiday traditions: Ask your aging loved one what they remember the most about the past holidays.
 Was it a favorite ornament or baking cookies with their mother?
-Help your senior relive some of those special moments by recreating some of their specific memories this year.
+Help your senior relive some of those special moments by recreating specific memories this year.

-Hearing songs that made an impact on them will bring back positive memories.
+- Play music that is special to them: Hearing impactful songs can bring back positive memories.
 Try playing a wedding song or a tune that was a chart-topping hit during their youth.
-Music has the power to awaken those with Alzheimer's or dementia.
+Music has the power to awaken those with Alzheimer’s or dementia.

-Take a few items that were present in their home and ask about the story behind the object.
+- Use objects to reminisce: Look at special items from your loved one’s home and ask about the story behind the object.
 How and when did they get it?
 Why did they have it?
 What made it special to them?